 The gas turbines are subject to a "maintenance and overhaul" schedule based upon an Equivalent Operating Hours (EOH) that uses actual operating parameters, number of starts and hours in operation to determine an effective timeframe for specified overhauls.
 The EOH consumption is based upon the design life of the components from the Original Equipment Manufacturer (OEM).
 Each start stop cycle consumes some of the creep life of the component; each hour at rated output consumes component life and situations where excess temperatures in the machine through over fuelling etc. and/or surging also consume life.
-Typically, a start stop sequence incurs a 10-hour penalty and an over firing uses an equivalent of two hours per fired hour.
+Typically, a start stop sequence incurs a 10-hour penalty and an over-firing uses an equivalent of two hours per fired hour.

 Maintenance and overhaul intervals have historically followed the OEM fired hour calculations as described above.
 The OEM calculations and guidelines that trigger invasive maintenance and component replacement do not take into consideration the operational conditions in which the engines typically perform.
 The engines have generally operated under low loads and below maximum speed and are supplied with clean fuel gas.
-Further to this it is expected that the engines will for the foreseeable future be running at or near idle as the load downstream of the station has fallen significantly in the past few months.
-We have reviewed the OEM maintenance schedule and have engaged with Turbine Efficiency, an independent turbine specialist, to initiate a condition-based maintenance and overhaul program.
-Under this regime all components that are normally replaced under the OEM guidelines are inspected and where necessary laboratory analysed and then where prudent are returned to service.
+Further to this, it is expected that the engines will for the foreseeable future be running at or near idle as the load downstream of the station has fallen significantly in the past few months.

+We reviewed the OEM maintenance schedule and engaged with Turbine Efficiency (TE), an independent turbine specialist, to initiate a condition-based maintenance and overhaul programme.
+Under this regime, all components that are normally replaced under the OEM guidelines were inspected and where necessary, laboratory analysed and then where prudent, returned to service.
+We now have a more condition-based approach with TE.

+Siemens also now offer a more condition-based approach, and Firstgas would usually tender to both companies.
 It is expected that the engines will achieve their full life expectancy of 48,000 fired hours without the requirement for expensive component replacement.